Wireless large AI model: shaping the AI-empowered future of 6G and beyond: Introduction

 \subsubsection{\textbf{Reliability}}

-Reliability evaluates how consistently the system performs under variable wireless conditions.
-Given the unpredictability of wireless channels, ensuring that model updates are robust and accurate is vital for the overall performance of WLAM.
-The system should be designed to handle communication errors, device failures, and other reliability challenges while maintaining stable model training and updates.
+Reliability evaluates how consistently the system performs under variable wireless conditions, encompassing both transmission reliability and the robustness of the WLAM outputs.
+Given the unpredictability of wireless communication environment, ensuring that model updates are robust against the noise is vital for the overall performance of WLAM.
+The inherently stochastic nature of generative models may lead to unpredictable, collapsed, or non-compliant network configurations, which remains a potential drawback.
+The system should be designed to handle communication errors, device failures, adversarial attacks and other reliability issues while maintaining stable model training and updates.
+This necessitates future research to guarantee deterministic, standard-compliant, and safe actions from WLAM agents.

-\subsubsection{\textbf{Massive Connectivity}}
+\subsubsection{\textbf{Massive connectivity}}

-Wireless systems must manage the communication needs of a large number of distributed devices.
-The system should be designed to handle large-scale connectivity, ensuring that communication between devices remains efficient even as the number of devices increases.
-Addressing connectivity issues without introducing significant delays is crucial for maintaining system efficiency as the number of devices grows \cite{yang2020federated, shi2020joint}.
+Wireless systems must manage the communication needs of a large number of distributed devices, extending beyond traditional sensor data transmission to support decentralized multi-agent systems synchronizing high-dimensional model parameters.
+The system should be designed to handle massive connectivity, ensuring that communication between devices remains efficient.
+Addressing connectivity issues without introducing significant delays is crucial for maintaining system efficiency as the number of devices grows, necessitating future optimizations like over-the-air computation and semantic communication architectures to aggregate massive updates efficiently \cite{yang2020federated, shi2020joint}.